maelys-mcardle/newspaper-analysis/README.md

-# National Post Article Loader & Analysis
+# Newspaper Article Analysis

-This code loads articles from the National Post for data analysis.
+This code loads articles from a particular newspaper for data analysis.

 This was written for `Python 3.8`.